Fredericton: Economy

 The Government of New Brunswick and the universities are the primary employers.
 The policies of centralizing provincial government functions during the 1960s led to an expansion of the population.

 The 1960s also saw an expansion of the University of New Brunswick due to increased post-war university enrolment, as well as the construction of Saint Thomas University.
 The Law School, now the University of New Brunswick Faculty of Law moved from Saint John to the Fredericton area.

 The city has been investing actively in IT infrastructure.
 The City of Fredericton won the "Judges Innovation Award" at the 2004 Canadian Information Productivity Awards due to their "Fred-eZone" free municipality wide Wi-Fi initiative.
 This and other innovations by the city's utelco, e-Novations, led Intel to do a case study on their successes.
 Fred-eZone spans much of the city's downtown and parts of surrounding residential areas, as well as peripheral commercial areas such as Fredericton's Regent Mall.
 In 2008 and 2009 the Intelligent Community Forum selected Fredericton as a Top 7 Intelligent Community, based partly on the city's work in the IT sector.

+Downtown Fredericton

+Downtown Fredericton is generally considered to be the area bordered by the St. John River to the north, Smythe Street to the west, Church Street to the east and Brunswick Street to the south.

+The downtown contains Kings Place Mall, a mixed-use office and retail complex that also serves as a major transfer point for Fredericton Transit.

+Downtown Fredericton Inc. (DFI) is a non-profit Business Improvement Area (BIA) organization representing the central business district.
+It administers programs aimed at supporting revitalization, promotion and the commercial viability of the downtown in cooperation with private and public sector partners.
+In 2016, DFI received the Downtown Achievement Award of Excellence from the International Downtown Association for a local awareness marketing campaign.
+The campaign featured local entrepreneur Jessie Yerxa and was created by Fredericton agency Ginger.